 In February 2007, the FASB issued SFAS 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115."
 SFAS 159 permits entities to choose to measure many financial instruments and certain other items at fair value.
 This statement is effective for Coach's fiscal year that will begin on June 29, 2008.
-The Company is currently evaluating the impact of SFAS 159 on the Company's consolidated financial statements.
+The Company does not expect the adoption of SFAS 159 to have a material impact on the Company's consolidated financial statements.